JulienLavocat/spacetime_physics/README.md

 ## Contributing

 1. Clone the repo
+2. Checkout the Justfile to see available commands
-2. Submit a PR with your changes
+3. Submit a PR with your changes

 ---